 Majors are introduced to the central questions and movements in the history of philosophy as a foundation for tackling today’s philosophical problems.
-Faculty have an unusually wide range of interests, including contemporary-analytic, 19th- and 20th-century continental and American philosophy.
+Faculty members have an unusually wide range of interests, including contemporary-analytic, 19th- and 20th-century continental and American philosophy.

-What is Philosophy?
+What is philosophy?

-Courses in philosophy present ways of thinking about those fundamental questions which continue to arise no matter how much we think we know: What does it mean to be human?
+Courses in philosophy present ways of thinking about those fundamental questions that continue to arise no matter how much we think we know: What does it mean to be human?
 Is there a right way to live as a human?
 Is there a right way to live together as a society?
 As a species?
 What is our relationship to each other and to the earth?
 Is truth possible?
 What is ultimately real?

 Philosophers see questions like these cutting across the boundaries of science, art, politics, religion—crucial to all these areas yet belonging to none of them—and demanding that we subject both our experiences and our beliefs to critical scrutiny.
 Because it calls into question those grounding beliefs we otherwise tend to take for granted, philosophy has always been considered central to liberal education, whose point is to generate citizens thoughtful about what is essential.

 Philosophy at Dickinson

 The philosophy program at Dickinson aims to educate our students to be careful readers, critical reasoners and, finally, original thinkers by:

 - exploring significant and enduring philosophical problems through the close reading of primary texts and